UBC-MDS/DSCI_522_payla_rzitomer/docs/proposal.md

 type of question: predictive

+What are the strongest three predictors to indicate if a wine is a Classic(WineEnthusiast rating) wine?

-Can we use decision trees to predict if a wine has a WineEnthusiast rating above 90 point based on country, price, province, region, variety and winery?
+Can decision trees be used to predict if a wine has a WineEnthusiast rating above 90 points based on country, price, province, region, variety and winery with at least 90% accuracy?

+Can decision trees be used to predict if a wine has a WineEnthusiast rating above 98 points based on country, price, province, region, variety and winery with at least 90% accuracy?

+Can decision trees be used to predict if a wine has a WineEnthusiast rating above 98 points based on country, price, province, region, variety and winery with at least 90% accuracy?

+Can decision trees be used to predict if a wine has a WineEnthusiast rating of Classic based on country, price, province, region, variety and winery with at least 90% accuracy?

+Can decision trees be used to predict the WineEnthusiast rating based on country, price, province, region, variety and winery with at least 90% accuracy?

 3. Make a plan of how you will analyze the data (report an estimate and confidence intervals? hypothesis test? classification with a decision tree?).
 Choose something you know how to do (report an estimate and confidence intervals, a two-group hypothesis), or will learn how to do in the first week of block 3 (ANOVA, classification with a decision tree).